devops329/devops/instruction/jwtPizzaService/jwtPizzaService.md

 ## Forking the application team's repository

-To get started, you need to fork the code to your GitHub account, run it locally and study how it works.
-This will get you comfortable with the code so that you are ready to start putting on your QA and DevOps hat.
+To get started, you need to fork the backend code to your GitHub account, clone it in your development environment, run it, and study how it works.
+This will get you comfortable with the code so that you are ready to start putting on your QA and DevOps hats.

 Here are the steps to take:

-1. Navigate your browser over to the [jwt-pizza-service](https://github.com/devops329/jwt-pizza-service) repository on GitHub.
+1. Navigate your browser over to the Headquarters [jwt-pizza-service](https://github.com/devops329/jwt-pizza-service) repository on GitHub.
-1. Fork the repository.
+1. Fork the repository to your GitHub account.
-1. Invite `byucs329ta` to be a collaborator.
+1. **Invite `byucs329ta` to be a collaborator**.

+   > [!IMPORTANT]
+   > If you do not invite the TA to be a collaborator you will not be able to pass off your deliverables.

 1. Copy the URL for your fork of the repository.
 1. Use the URL to clone the repository from your account to your development environment.
    ```sh